entigolabs/entigo-infralib/modules/aws/route53/README.md

 vpc_prefix need to reference the VPC that the private dns zone will be attatched to. (prefix + step name + module name) Only needed if create_private=true.

+The use of the private zone only makes sense if we have LAN access to that network (for example Client VPN or access through TGW).

 ### SSM parameters ###